 And depending on the cost of the second property, plus your stamp duty costs and other expenses, you may not have enough equity to cover the entire purchase.

 Line of credit

-A line of credit loan only requires you to pay the interest portion of the loan until you reach your credit limit.
+A line of credit loan lets you access some of your home equity, up to an agreed limit.
 You can use as much or as little of the credit limit as you like, and only pay interest on the amount you use.
-This can be a tax-effective strategy for investing in property, because it maximises your tax-deductible debt by allowing you to make interest-only repayments.

 Buying a new home and selling the old one